 We wrestle not against flesh and blood

-Paul revealed that flesh and blood isn’t what we’re ultimately struggling against, “Put on the whole armour of God, that ye may be able to stand against the wiles [methodeia] of the devil.
+Paul revealed that flesh and blood isn’t what we’re ultimately struggling against, “Put on the whole armour of God, that ye may be able to stand against the wiles [methodeia 3180] of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”
 (Eph 6:11-12).
 The “rulers of the darkness” are “the lesser light to rule the night” (Gen 1:16) preached in the beginning.
-Paul had used the same Greek word methodeia earlier when speaking about the deceptions of men, “That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait [methodeia] to deceive” (Eph 4:14).
-The devil rules over flesh and blood people, then uses them as instruments to spread his wiles and deceptions.
+Paul had used the same Greek word methodeia earlier when speaking about the deceptions of men, “That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait [methodeia 3180] to deceive” (Eph 4:14).
+The devil rules over flesh and blood people and uses them as instruments to spread his wiles and deceptions.

 The devil not only wants us to believe there is no God but also that there is no devil!
 He’s not trying to make himself known but exactly the opposite.
 His strategy is for us to forget all about him, live as though he doesn’t exist, and assume people just act from their own initiative.
 He gets us fighting with each other rather than against him.

-One of the most accurate indicators of which “way” we’re going (to destruction or eternal life), is how we’re being treated by the devil’s ministers.
+One of the most accurate indicators of which “way” we’re heading—destruction or eternal life—is how we’re treated by the devil’s ministers.
 Since the devil knows who is under his rule and who isn’t, his ministers conduct themselves differently toward both groups.
-Those under his rule are treated well in church to keep them going the wrong way while assuming they’re headed the right way.
+Those under his rule are treated well in church to keep them going the wrong way, all the while assuming they’re heading the right way.
 On the other hand, since those under the rule of the Lord Jesus Christ are seen as a threat, they’re dealt with in various ways including shunning, discouraging, intimidating, mocking, belittling, reprimanding, and employing an array of setups and stumbling blocks intended to make them fall or at least slow them down.

 However, the souls of those in church that simply flow with the system and don’t rock the boat are obviously in danger since they’re treated well by comparison.
 They’re recognized, encouraged, honored, esteemed, and placed in prominent positions.
-Sadly, it’s ominous evidence of the way they must be headed.
+Sadly, it’s ominous evidence of the way they’re headed.
 As long as the devil’s system is flowing smoothly, his ministers are confident of the end result.